- General Instructions

 You can use Form 843 to request a refund or an abatement of interest, penalties, and additions to tax that relate to your income tax return.
 However, you cannot use Form 843 to request a refund or an abatement of income tax.
 If you are an employer, you cannot use it to request abatement of FICA tax, RRTA tax, or income tax withholding.

 Check the box labeled "Other (specify)" if your claim relates to any of the following.

 Form 944, Employer's ANNUAL Federal Tax Return.
 Enter "944" (or "944-SS") in the space provided.

 Form CT-2, Employee Representative's Quarterly Railroad Tax Return.
 Enter "CT-2" in the space provided.

 The branded prescription drug fee.
 Enter "BPD Fee" in the space provided.

-If you are claiming a refund of excess social security or RRTA tax withheld by one employer, you must, if possible, attach a statement from the employer.
+If you are claiming a refund of excess social security, Medicare, or RRTA tax withheld by one employer, you must, if possible, attach a statement from the employer.
 The statement should indicate the following.